the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 <p><small>¹ When using a modern client and server</small></p>

 Note: In case you haven’t used XMPP in recent years let me summarize the years leading up to 2016 very briefly with a simple: Jabber nowadays has every feature you would expect from a modern messaging app.
 It is reliable.
-Messages don’t get lost if you loose connectivity for while.
+Messages don’t get lost if you lose connectivity for while.
 It synchroize across different devices; you can transfer images and other media files.
 It has support for group chats.
 And it has support for End-to-end encryption.

 I say all that with the small foot note that you have to use an up to date client; You can’t use a multi protocol messenger that hasn’t been updated in years and expect those features to work.